aaronjohnsabu1999/aaronjohnsabu1999/README.md

 I am a senior undergraduate pursuing Bachelor of Technology with Majors in Electrical Engineering (with Honors) and Minors in Aerospace Engineering at the Indian Institute of Technology (IIT) Bombay.

-- 🔭 I’m currently working on  research projects related to multi-agent control and mechanical metamaterials.
+- 🔭 I’m currently working on research projects on in-orbit decentralized construction and mechanical metamaterials.
 - 🌱 I’m currently learning optimal control, high performance computing, spaceflight mechanics, aircraft flight mechanics, and economic developments in technology.
 - 😄 Pronouns: he/him/his